TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 };
 ```

-How do we remove a service from the container? **In Symfony** we have compiler passes that run before container is compiled:
+How do we remove a service from the container? **In Symfony**, we have compiler passes that run before the container is compiled:

 ```php
 use Symfony\Component\DependencyInjection\Compiler\CompilerPassInterface;